Nexus-N3/nexus-n3-plugin-catalog/README.md

   --output-dir /path/to/nexus-n3-plugin-catalog/plugin-builds/algorithms
 ```

-## Using Bundles With rs-nexus-os
+## Using Bundles With The Runtime

-Once a bundle is built, install it into `rs-nexus-os` using the runtime-side plugin installer.
+Once a bundle is built, install it into the runtime environment using the runtime-side plugin installer.

+Today that runtime integration is provided separately through `rs-nexus-os`.

 Typical examples: